 What is opportunity cost?
 How can this economics concept become a useful tool in decision making?
 Read on to find out.

 Opportunity cost is one of the important concepts I have learned in the course of teaching environmental economics.
-Understanding the concept has helped me a lot especially on those times when I need to make decisions or choices given a set of alternatives.
+Understanding the idea has helped me a lot, especially in those times when I need to make decisions or choices given a set of alternatives.

 Opportunity cost is simply the cost of the next best alternative presented to you during a decision situation.
-This can be more clearly illustrated by an example of a decision making situation below.
+The decision-making situation below clarifies this concept.

-What is the opportunity cost once you make the decision in this case?
+What is the opportunity cost once you decide in this case?

-There will be a range of alternatives that will present itself to you.
+There will be a range of alternatives that will present themselves to you.
 And these alternatives have their own set of advantages and disadvantages.

 How will you know which of these is the next best option for you?

 It will help if you will enumerate and rate the different alternatives based on your values, preference, or need/want.
-These values, preferences and needs are expected to vary across individuals; so someone faced with the same circumstance will decide differently from another person.
+These values, preferences, and needs vary across individuals, so someone faced with the same circumstance will decide differently from another person.

 One way to make clear the value of these alternatives is the use of a decision technique that uses numbers.
-To sum it up, the technique just makes use of a scale of 1 to 10 where you rate each alternative according to your subjective evaluation of its value.
+To sum it up, the method makes use of a scale of 1 to 10, where you rate each alternative according to your subjective evaluation of its value.

-After rating all the alternatives, you can now choose which among those alternatives have the highest score; just by adding up all the advantages and disadvantages of each alternative.
-The alternative with the highest value is your next best alternative and is your opportunity cost.
+After rating all the alternatives, you can now choose which among those alternatives have the highest score, just by adding up all the advantages and disadvantages of each option.
+The choice with the highest value is your next best alternative and is your opportunity cost.